 When does the Freshman Seminar application process begin?

 The application period for fall seminars takes place every August.
 The spring term application period is held in December and January.
-Term specific dates are given on the "Seminars" - "How To Apply" page.
+Term specific dates are given on the FOR STUDENTS - HOW TO APPLY page.

 Can I apply to both fall and spring semester seminars in August?

 Only fall seminars are open for application in August.
 Spring term seminars are open for application in December.
 We run two separate application cycles in order to increase your chances of getting a seat in one of your top-choice seminars.

 Is there an advantage to taking a seminar in the fall?

 No. Although more seminars are offered in the fall term, you should apply to whichever seminars interest you most, regardless of the term in which they are offered.
 You may take a seminar in both terms, space permitting, although instructors sometimes give priority in the spring term to students who have not had the experience of a fall term seminar.

 Does it help my chances to apply early?

 All applications will be reviewed at the same time by instructors so no special preference will be given to early applications.
 However, you may wish to avoid any last-minute problems due to heavy online traffic within 24 hours of the deadline.
 Rarely, an instructor will choose to hold interviews for selected applicants and will review the applications during the week before the deadline in order to choose and make arrangements for meeting during Open Days week.
 For those few seminars where this is the case, a note about this will be prominently included with the seminar description in the application system.

 Is there a limit to how many applications I may submit?